NZ Post services to return to Pāpāmoa

 On March 4, Rutherford posted to his Facebook page the reply he had received from NZ Post.

-“Due to the unforeseen closure of the host business, NZ Post services will no longer be available at the Pāpāmoa Plaza Post Shop,” a NZ Post spokesperson said in the letter.
+“Due to the unforeseen closure of the host business, NZ Post services will no longer be available at the Pāpāmoa Plaza Post Shop,” NZ Post said in the letter.

 “Since then, I have been working really hard behind the scenes to bring this service back,” Rutherford said.

-On July 4 he received a letter from NZ Post informing him that from September 4, NZ Post will again have their services available to the Pāpāmoa community, provided from Paper Plus Pāpāmoa in the Pāpāmoa Plaza.
+On July 4, he received a letter from NZ Post informing him that from September 4, NZ Post will again have its services available to the Pāpāmoa community, provided from Paper Plus Pāpāmoa in the Pāpāmoa Plaza.

-The response from the community sharing on social media has been overwhelmingly positive.
+The response from the community, sharing their feelings on social media, has been overwhelmingly positive.

 “Well done Tom.
 Residents down that way will much appreciate your hard work.
 Great work Paper Plus for coming to the rescue,” Judi Hewison said on a Facebook post.